isakmp/ike/design.md

 Utils contains general useful utilities (no deps, everybody can use this)

-Control is the monadic control flow (no deps)
+Monad is the monadic control flow (no deps, used in parser and protocol handling)

 C (the core definitions) contains high-level types (no deps)